 It was an impossible task, but this time I had a budget for prizes and unlimited free time.

-Inspired by one of my all time heroes, tv presenter Noel Edmonds and Swap Shop.
-I created a short skit and shared it with some colleagues.
+Inspired by one of my all time heroes, TV presenter Noel Edmonds and Swap Shop.
+I created a short skit and shared it with some colleagues to test the water.
 We thought it was alright, so we started filming scenes with me dressed in a suit and bowtie around East London.

-I wanted to harness that 70s quiz show nostalgia and create a faux sense of community to remind everyone of the good old days.
+I wanted to harness that 70s quiz show nostalgia and create a faux sense of community by reminding everyone of the good old days.
 Unfortunately I wasn’t actually alive in the 70s, but if I was I’d be sitting in a pretty cushty director role by now.

 As the threads started to come together, something clicked, setting the tone for the entire quiz.
 The task was simple.
 Find the line between performance art and taking the piss.
 To create something so overwhelming.
 That my colleagues, expecting a day of company presentations, would be forced to pay attention.
 Like a sudden punch to the face or an episode Spongebob Squarepants.

-An endless barrage of online coffees, remote all hands' and 1-1s had left us feeling disconnected.
-How could I, a humble boy from the South of England, foster real feelings of connection in this post touch world?
+It had been a year of an endless online coffees, remote all hands' and 1-1s.
+We were all feeling disconnected.
+How could I, a humble boy from the South of England, foster real feelings of connection in our post touch world?

-Using the game Linkee as inspiration, I hid random images in the presenter's slides.
+Using the board game quiz Linkee as inspiration, I hid random images in each of the presenter's slides.
 Players had to look out for each of the images and find the connections between them.
 Whilst simultaneously listening to everyones incredibly exciting and engaging presentations.

-At the time I'd been listening to a lot of Barry White and really loved his spoken introductions.
-For some reason I thought it was a good idea to try and explain the rules of the game in a similar way, with the medium of song.
-I'll be thanking royalty free attribution not required music at the Grammys.
+At the time I'd been listening to a lot of Barry White and really loved his spoken word introductions.
+I thought it was a good idea to teach everyone the rules of the game in a similar way, using the medium of song.
+I'll be thanking royalty free, attribution not required music at the Grammys.

 It was the first dry weekend since lockdown had eased and we needed an intro yesterday.
 I grabbed my nearest bin bag, a camera and some friends for protection.
 After a magical day of people staring at me on the street, this weird Enter the void pastiche was born.
 It helped jolt everyone out of that post-lunch slump and might even make me look interesting on Hinge.